tunqui-pe/chamilo-lms/app/Resources/docs/installation.md

 ### Start the installer

-In your browser, load the Chamilo URL.
-You should be automatically redirected to the installer.
-If not, add the "web/install.php" suffix manually in your browser address bar.
-The rest should be a matter of simple OK > Next > OK > Next...
+In your browser, load the "web/install.php" URL and follow the installation instructions.